Native American language

 What's new on our site today!

-about the Chipewyan tribe and their society.
-Please note that Chipewyans and other
+about the Dene tribe and their society.
+Please note that Dene and other

 American Indians are living people with a present and a future as well as a past.
-Chipewyan history is interesting and
+Dene history is interesting and

-important, but the Chipewyan Indians are still here today, too, and we try to feature modern writers as well as traditional
+important, but the Dene Indians are still here today, too, and we try to feature modern writers as well as traditional

 folklore, contemporary art as well as museum pieces, and the life and struggles of today as well as the tragedies